rsdoiel/antenna/science_and_technology.md

 ---

-## China encourages local orgs to seek alternatives to US silicon
+## Beijing wants Chinese outfits to seek alternatives to US silicon

 date: 2024-12-05, updated: 2024-12-05, from: The Register (UK I.T.
 News)

-<h4>Which could be in short supply as Beijing bans rare earth exports</h4> <p>Four of China&#39;s top industry bodies have published advice suggesting members source fewer semiconductors from US silicon slingers, because supply chain issues caused by sanctions mean they are &#34;no longer secure and reliable.&#34;…</p>
+<h4>And American components may be in short supply as Middle Kingdom bans rare earth exports</h4> <p>Four of China&#39;s top industry bodies have published advice suggesting members source fewer semiconductors from US silicon slingers, because supply chain issues caused by sanctions mean they are &#34;no longer secure and reliable.&#34;…</p>

 <br>